laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 The product direction was also proven over the past year.
 Gimlet appeared on paper November 2019, released in April 2020, and in the meantime several industry players moved in a similar direction.
 Rancher's Fleet has the same  gitops approach to manage environments, Google's Application Manager is similar in managing applications.
 And GitOps got mainstream this year too.

 While I feel validated by my users, and there is an industry trend I can  piggyback on, I have yet to gain traction on my inbound lead channels.
-I had zero inbound requests out of 500 unique website visitors.
+I had zero inbound requests out of thousand unique website visitors.

 I also had minimal success in my direct sales efforts.
 I managed to run a few trials over the summer, but none of them were really ready to dedicate the time for a proper evaluation.
 In general I also felt shitty during my sales efforts.
 I knew I had a great product, but didn't find a way to convey that in an easy message that runs home with my prospects.

 But Gimlet is not going away, on the contrary.
-I'm doubling down on it in 2021, with a different packaging.
+I'm doubling down on it in 2021, with an opensource packaging.

 But first a bit of finances, as having this many bets on the table doesn't come for free.